mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `chainstate_info`

-Return information about the chain.
+Return generic information about the chain, including the current best block, best block height and more.

 Parameters: